All All News Products Insights AI DevOps and CI/CD Community

 • Supports CI/CD Pipelines: Similar to Agile, CI/CD relies on running automated tests to ensure that new code integrations are continuously tested, which makes regression testing an integral part of it.

-When is regression testing?
+When is regression testing done?
 QA teams usually run regression tests when a new requirement is added to an existing feature

 • A new requirement is added to an existing feature

-• A new feature or functionality is added
+• A new feature or functionality is introduced

 In simpler terms: